lakiw/pcfg_cracker/docs/source/pcfg_trainer.rst

 Overview:
 ---------

 The PCFG trainer is the core of the PCFG toolset.
-The trainer determines what the grammar looks like, and how subsiquent tools and attacks model human generated password creation strategies.
+The trainer determines what the grammar looks like, and how subsequent tools and attacks model human generated password creation strategies.
 Areas of innovation include:

-- New managling rules can be added to the trainer.
-For example, l33t sp33k substitution could be implimented.
+- New mangling rules can be added to the trainer.
+For example, l33t sp33k substitution could be implemented.

 - Probability smoothing could be applied to reduce the amount of transitions.
-For example, if a transistion A is found 10002 times in the training set, and transision B is found 10003 times in the training set, the trainer could smooth their probabilities so they occur with the same frequency in the generated grammar.
+For example, if a transition A is found 10002 times in the training set, and transition B is found 10003 times in the training set, the trainer could smooth their probabilities so they occur with the same frequency in the generated grammar.
 This can significantly speed up cracking attacks using the grammar

 - Coverage can also be determined by the trainer.
-Aka how often do you try transisions that were not seen in the training set.
+Aka how often do you try transitions that were not seen in the training set.
 For example, if the number '18632' is not in the training set, you may still want your grammar to generate it at a low probability.

 - Finally existing mangling rule detection can be improved.
 For example the keyboard walk detection currently has a lot of false positives, while at the same time it only detects walks without gaps.
 Therefore it would detect '1qaz' as a keyboard walk, but it would not detect '1z2x3c'